jermbo/Talks/Strapi/StrapiUseCase.md

 1. Pulling data from live API
 2. Offline support by storing data in local storage
 3. Tracking progress via local storage
+4. Centralized Stores
+5. Routes
-4. General Typing section
+6. Dedicated General Typing section

 ## Typer v2.5

 Things are working great in v2, but my mind keeps racing with all the possibilities of what it could be.
 This app would be great if it had an admin section to create new lessons.
-It would be awesome to have anonymous tracking user progress.
-Expanded user tracking.
-Things like typing speed, scoring, correct typing combos, or difficulty setting.
-User preferences would be a super addition as well.
-This could be as simple as light or dark mode preference.
+It would be awesome to have anonymous tracking of user progress, or stats like typing speed, scoring, correct typing combos, or difficulty setting.
+Customizations and user preferences would be a super addition as well.

+![Typer 2.5][typer-v2.5]

 This is where Strapi comes into play, and another re-architecture.
-This time, the router was the blocker.

-![Typer 2.5][typer-v2.5]
+The router that was chosen didn't provide the features I needed and needed to be replaced in order to move forward.

 ## Routify